This page has been translated automatically.

 Export Format#

-When exporting the terrain, select the suitable export format.
-UNIGINE allows importing 8, 16, and 32-bit heightmaps.
+Select the suitable export format.
+UNIGINE allows importing 8, 16, and 32-bit maps.

 Notice